What Makes a Good Copy Writer? Five Traits to Look For

 The guy was right.
 Curiosity and analytical thinking wasn’t in the job description.
 A trained chimp could do what I was doing — better, even — without any back talk.

 However, what works well in construction — tunnel vision, rote tasks — is disastrous in copywriting.
 A copy writer has to be curious.
-If he’s not, he won’t discover anything unique about the product or the audience he’s writing for.
+If he’s not, he won’t discover anything unique about the audience or the product he’s marketing.

 Without a unique benefit… new twist… or juicy hook, the copy will be entirely predictable.
-And predictable copy might as well not exist; it won’t persuade anyone who wouldn’t otherwise buy the product.
-So why pay for it?
+And predictable copy might as well not exist.
+It certainly won’t persuade anyone who wouldn’t otherwise buy the product.
+So why pay the copywriter?

 2) Strategic: Fiction writers tell stories.
 Journalists report facts.
 Copy writers might do both, but the most important thing they do is push the reader, viewer, or listener to act.

-The call-to-action is what you want the prospect to do after consuming your content.
+The CTA is the most pressing thing you want the prospect to do.
 It could be to read another article, schedule a demonstration, or buy a product.
 Whatever it is, the copy writer’s job is to make them do it.

 In most cases, getting a prospect to do what you want them to do is exceptionally hard.
 In fact, even getting the prospect to finish your content is an uphill climb.
 Distractions abound.
 That’s why the best copy writers take the shortest path to the call-to-action.